If you’re a woman between 18 and 44 years of age, then you’ve no doubt seen SkinnyMint Teatox ads in your social feeds – over and over and over again.

 Psyllium seed is a bulk-forming laxative which soaks up water in your large intestines to make bowel movements easier.

-Categorical review of SkinnyMint marketing claims
+Review of SkinnyMint marketing claims

 SkinnyMint claims that its teatox “reduces bloat and boosts energy,” is “designed for real results in 28 days,” and is an “all natural cleansing formula.”